acsoto/BUAA-Compiler/README.md

 #### Value or Address

-Push value or address of the variety is an important thing, it depends on what I need, which will be presented when I describe how to generate codes.
+Pushing the value or address of a variable is important and depends on the specific need, which will be explained when I describe how to generate codes.

-The command action is as follows(`getAddress` is used for get the address of the previous variety ).
+The command action is as follows (`getAddress` is used to get the address of the previous variable).

 ```java
 case VALUE: {